siccar/deploy_azure/README.md

 At this point we should have a running, if not fully configured installation.

+* Check logs of services that dont start cleanly
+* the following kubernetes secrets should be in place (kubectl get secrets) ** aks-ingress-tls
+**

 ### Step 8

 Now fixup the Tenant-Service, we need to seed the Database with a default tenant and copy the SSL Certificate into the Tenant Service